Menu Close

 What Visitors Should Expect

 This star party is for the visitors to the park and is included with your park admission.
 Anyone at Grand Canyon National Park during the star party is invited to join us!
 Daily astronomy-related presentations by the attending amateur astronomers start the evening.
 Look for subjects, times, and locations on the signs around the lodge.
 After that, you’re free to have dinner, return to your cabin for warm clothes (it can get chilly even in June at 8200 feet), or just hang out and admire the canyon or chat with the amateur astronomers as we prep our scopes,, whatever you wish.
 As it is getting dark, we will begin looking for any bright planets or stars that may be in the sky at the time, this is also a great time to talk with the amateur astronomers and get any questions you may have answered.
-Once it gets dark, around 9:00 pm, we’ll start showing double stars, star clusters, dying stars, galaxies and maybe a supernova or two!
+Once it gets dark, around 9:00 pm, we’ll start showing double stars, star clusters, dying stars, Nebulas (clouds in space) created by exploded stars, galaxies and maybe a supernova or two!
 We’ll stay as long as it isn’t raining and there are interested visitors.

 Solar viewing-eastward